2–3 minutes

 5. Enjoy!

 We ate our dinner with pressure cooker applesauce, plain white rice, and mixed veggies.
-If you were doing the Whole 30, I would serve it with the applesauce, cali rice, and green beans.
+If you were doing the Whole 30, I would serve it with the applesauce, califlower rice, and green beans.
 Yum!

 Happy eating,